regindex/finite-automata-partition-refinement/README.md

   ...
 }
 ```
-or using an intermediate format, one edge per line plus the last line containing numbers of states, number of edgesm source abd number of accepting states  (see below for an example).
+The tool can also take in input an intermediate format, it consists of one edge per line plus the last line containing numbers of states, number of edges, source state, and number of accepting states (see below for an example).
 ```
 2 3 $
 3 5 A